Jinwen-XU/ProjLib/README.md

 # The `ProjLib` Toolkit

-> **This bundle is dated 2024/02/03.**
+> **This bundle is dated 2024/02/20.**

 > **New documentations are still being written.
-For now, only the core code is included in TeX Live 2023 (old documentations have been removed from the distribution).**
+For now, only the core code is included in TeX Live 2024 and MiKTeX (old documentations have been removed from the distribution).**

 ## Introduction